flxst/gpt-sw3-tokenizer/docs/docs/sampling.md

 \left(\frac{{\text{size of sampled data}}}{{\text{size of original data}}}\right)_x \approx \left(\frac{{\text{number of sampled documents}}}{{\text{number of original documents}}}\right)_x = W_x \cdot p
 $$

-- when evaluation data is sampled from the original data, the previously sampled training data is excluded in order to ensure disjunct samples
+- when evaluation data is sampled from the original data, the previously sampled training data is excluded in order to ensure disjoint samples

 ---
 ## Results